jaidevhk/Filechemy/README.md

 ## Limitations

-- Some conversions may result in quality loss depending on the source and target formats
+- Some conversions may result in quality loss depending on the source and target formats (UPDATE Coming Soon)
-- Very large images may cause browser performance issues
+- Very large images may cause browser performance issues (UNTESTED)
-- GIF animations will be converted to static images
+- GIF animations will be converted to static images (FIX WIP)
-- Some browser-specific limitations may apply to certain format conversions
+- Some browser-specific limitations may apply to certain format conversions (UNTESTED)